krshrimali/blog/content/posts/rust_app_update_part1.md

 4. **Write an App in Rust**
    and more...

 The 4th point you're looking at, is exactly what we are going to cover today.
-But before that, let me say it loud:

-> Dear all, never take a decision when you are on your highs.
-You'll end up being in a mud later on, hold everything together when you reach a high.
-STAY!
-RIGHT!
-THERE!

 ## THE Update